Skip to content

 conversation_idStringtrueThe ID of the conversation that is calling Fin via this API.

-userObject<User>trueA user object that identifies the user making the query
+userObject<User>trueA user object that identifies the user making the query.

 attachmentsArray<Attachment>falseAn array of attachments to include with the message.
 Note: Maximum of 10 attachments.